Usca Ria LLC Invests $738,000 in S&P Global Inc (NYSE:SPGI)

-Usca Ria LLC purchased a new position in S&P Global Inc (NYSE:SPGI) during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund purchased 2,047 shares of the business services provider’s stock, valued at approximately $738,000.
+Usca Ria LLC bought a new position in S&P Global Inc (NYSE:SPGI) in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund bought 2,047 shares of the business services provider’s stock, valued at approximately $738,000.

-Several other large investors also recently bought and sold shares of SPGI.
-Waratah Capital Advisors Ltd. bought a new stake in S&P Global during the 2nd quarter valued at $14,671,000.
-First Horizon Advisors Inc. increased its holdings in shares of S&P Global by 126.7% in the second quarter.
-First Horizon Advisors Inc. now owns 526 shares of the business services provider’s stock worth $173,000 after purchasing an additional 294 shares during the period.
-Atria Investments LLC increased its holdings in shares of S&P Global by 8.4% in the second quarter.
-Atria Investments LLC now owns 12,222 shares of the business services provider’s stock worth $4,027,000 after purchasing an additional 946 shares during the period.
-Asset Dedication LLC grew its position in S&P Global by 50.5% in the third quarter.
-Asset Dedication LLC now owns 1,338 shares of the business services provider’s stock worth $478,000 after acquiring an additional 449 shares in the last quarter.
-Finally, Chesley Taft & Associates LLC grew its position in S&P Global by 3.7% in the second quarter.
-Chesley Taft & Associates LLC now owns 8,471 shares of the business services provider’s stock worth $2,791,000 after acquiring an additional 306 shares in the last quarter.
-82.99% of the stock is currently owned by institutional investors.
+A number of other large investors also recently made changes to their positions in the stock.
+BlackRock Inc. grew its position in S&P Global by 0.6% in the second quarter.
+BlackRock Inc. now owns 18,624,799 shares of the business services provider’s stock worth $6,136,500,000 after acquiring an additional 114,183 shares in the last quarter.
+FMR LLC boosted its position in S&P Global by 7.1% during the second quarter.
+FMR LLC now owns 4,796,130 shares of the business services provider’s stock valued at $1,580,229,000 after buying an additional 318,237 shares during the period.
+Jennison Associates LLC boosted its position in S&P Global by 16.7% during the second quarter.
+Jennison Associates LLC now owns 3,527,754 shares of the business services provider’s stock valued at $1,162,324,000 after buying an additional 504,741 shares during the period.
+Cantillon Capital Management LLC boosted its position in S&P Global by 1.0% during the second quarter.
+Cantillon Capital Management LLC now owns 2,638,926 shares of the business services provider’s stock valued at $869,474,000 after buying an additional 26,469 shares during the period.
+Finally, Charles Schwab Investment Management Inc. boosted its position in S&P Global by 3.9% during the second quarter.
+Charles Schwab Investment Management Inc. now owns 1,149,557 shares of the business services provider’s stock valued at $378,757,000 after buying an additional 43,500 shares during the period.
+Institutional investors own 82.99% of the company’s stock.

 In other S&P Global news, EVP Courtney Geduldig sold 2,580 shares of the company’s stock in a transaction on Monday, August 3rd.
 The shares were sold at an average price of $352.76, for a total transaction of $910,120.80.
 Following the completion of the transaction, the executive vice president now directly owns 10,040 shares in the company, valued at $3,541,710.40.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Corporate insiders own 0.20% of the company’s stock.

-S&P Global (NYSE:SPGI) last issued its quarterly earnings results on Tuesday, October 27th.
-The business services provider reported $2.85 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.64 by $0.21.
-The business had revenue of $1.85 billion for the quarter, compared to analyst estimates of $1.74 billion.
+S&P Global (NYSE:SPGI) last posted its quarterly earnings data on Tuesday, October 27th.
+The business services provider reported $2.85 EPS for the quarter, topping the consensus estimate of $2.64 by $0.21.
+The firm had revenue of $1.85 billion during the quarter, compared to analyst estimates of $1.74 billion.
 S&P Global had a net margin of 36.19% and a return on equity of 1,072.73%.
-S&P Global’s revenue for the quarter was up 9.3% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $2.46 EPS.
-As a group, equities research analysts anticipate that S&P Global Inc will post 11.17 EPS for the current year.
+S&P Global’s revenue was up 9.3% on a year-over-year basis.
+During the same quarter in the previous year, the business posted $2.46 EPS.
+On average, sell-side analysts expect that S&P Global Inc will post 11.17 EPS for the current year.

 The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 10th.
 Shareholders of record on Wednesday, November 25th will be given a dividend of $0.67 per share.
 This represents a $2.68 dividend on an annualized basis and a yield of 0.82%.
 The ex-dividend date of this dividend is Tuesday, November 24th.
 S&P Global’s dividend payout ratio is presently 28.12%.